fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 The development team consistently applies the following principles:

    * Quality first
-      Our aim is to provide ML functionalities at the highest level.
+      Our aim is to provide ML functionalities at the highest possible level.
 We put these up for discussion in scientific :ref:`publications <target_publications>`.
       Open feedback and suggestions for improvement are always welcome.

    * Design first